The most beautiful feedback you can imagine:

 Thanks a lot, Debby, for this wonderful photo!

-Of course you can also get the offer packages optionally without handwoven shoulder strap.
+Of course you can get the crochet packages optionally with or without handwoven shoulder strap.

 Short introduction - what is behind a Mochila Wayuu?